sebastianvelez/interestRates/PITCHME.md

 ## Research questions

-1. What is the impact of *search frictions* on consumer welfare?
+1. What is the impact of search frictions on consumer welfare?
 2. What are the sources and magnitude of market power?
     + first-mover advantage arising from PD and search friction
     + loyalty advantage originating from long-term relationships

+---

+## Approach

+Estimate a 2 stage model of demand and supply.

+- **First stage:** people get a quote from their usual banks and banks use their first quote to weed out high search-cost consumers.
+- **Second stage:** consumers pay a search cost and local banks compete via an English auction for the contract.